 Here’s how to fry up your own:

-- 2-3 cups panko breadcrumbs (I kept needing to add more)
+- 2-3 c panko breadcrumbs I kept needing to add more

 - Combine flour, cornstarch, potato flakes, cayenne, and salt in a pan.